ZINZINBIN/PIC-plasma-simulation/README.md

-# Particle-In-Cell code for plasma simulation
+# PIC code for plasma simulation
 ## Introduction
 <p>
 This is a github repository of python code for 1D Two-stream instability based on PIC method.
 The baseline code I referred is from Philip Mocz.
 See the <a href = "https://github.com/pmocz/pic-python">github link</a> for original code of Philip Mocz.
 </p>

+## Example
+<p>We developed two-stream instability simulation for 1D and 2D cases using PIC method.
+The below shows the result of 1D case.</p>
 <div>
     <p float = 'left'>
         <img src="/result/PIC.png"  width="360" height="240">